luciusmagn/nary-lang/README.md

 }
 ```

 You can also see in this example how you can register multiple functions (or in this case multiple instances of the same function) to the same name in script.
-The scripting engine will handle looking up the correct function during function resolution.
+This gives you a way to overload functions and call the correct one, based on the types of the arguments, from your script.

 # Example: Working with custom types and methods